 YEM: In other interviews, you’ve said that you and Jackson are very similar.
 What challenges, if any, do you face when getting into character?

 Michael: Honestly, I’m always in character.
-It’s not necessarily a hard transition.
+So it’s not necessarily a hard transition.
 I feel like the hardest part in a scene is when you don’t talk and you’re just sitting there.
 You’re expected to be listening and listening is harder than saying lines because, you know, when you’re saying lines you’re engaged and you’re like “ok, here we go!”
 But then it’s hard to stay in character when you’re floating off because you’ve already seen this scene a couple of times and you’re not talking, so what’s the point.
 You’re tempted to go on your phone and that’s like the most challenging part.

 YEM: If you weren’t acting, what do you think you’d be doing?

 Michael: That’s a good question, I’m also a magician.
 I do a lot of magic and I’m actually a junior member of this place called the Magic Castle in California.
-It’s this really exclusive club for magicians only.
+So it’s this really exclusive club for magicians only.
 Its open to the public if you get an invite and you go there, have dinner and watch a bunch of shows.
 I actually perform there.
 I got accepted after my month-long process of auditioning.
 That’s probably what I’d do, that, or some other kind of job as a performer.

 YEM: Can fans expect anything coming up for you in 2019?